 Instead of taking a one-size-fits-all approach, these companies created impressive handbooks that empower their team members:

 The Patagonia handbook places the company’s mission center stage and begins with facts about climate change.
-Grounding all team members in a central mission lays a strong foundation for cohesion and a culture of teamwork.
+Grounding all team members in a central mission lays a strong foundation for cohesion and teamwork.

-The Netflix handbook emphasizes the power of each individual within an organization.
+The Netflix handbook emphasizes the power of each individual within the organization.
 Netflix highlights nine desirable behaviors and skills, with a strong emphasis on personal responsibility and high performance.

 Download your free employee handbook template

-New joiners rely on having a comprehensive employee handbook to streamline their transition into working for a new company with new rules and responsibilities.
+New joiners rely on a comprehensive employee handbook to streamline their transition to a new company with new rules and responsibilities.
 When everything’s in writing, there’s little room for confusion.
 Your teams can fully immerse themselves in the company’s culture and have a handy go-to guide for when questions inevitably arise.

 Using this sample employee handbook template, you can build your own handbook filled with useful nuggets of information and your company’s personality.